-This article answers the most frequently asked questions about Covenant Eyes and the Kindle Fire tablet.
+This article answers the most frequently asked questions about Covenant Eyes and the Amazon Kindle Fire tablet.

 - Open the Settings app directly, or swipe down from the top of the screen and tap the “Settings” icon.